Free Testosterone

 What Does Optimal Free Testosterone Mean?

-Lower calculated free testosterone suggests reduced androgen availability at the tissue level, even when total testosterone appears normal.
+In males, lower calculated free testosterone suggests reduced androgen availability at the tissue level, even when total testosterone appears normal.
 Higher free testosterone reflects greater exposure to androgen signaling, which may be appropriate or excessive depending on context.

 Why Tracking Free Testosterone Over Time Matters